SeptemberHX/screenshot/README.md

 ## Bugs

-Can't save screenshot to clipboard for now
+Can't save screenshot to clipboard on Linux because the clipboard on Linux only stores the reference to the picture object, which means the clipboard can't hold the screenshot after closing the screenshot.